-7.0.
-Record Keeping
+14.0 Record Keeping

-- 7.1.
-Insurance institutions will maintain customer records for at least seven years after the end of the business relationship and ensure that it is easy to retrieve relevant information without delay. - 7.2.
-The records to be maintained will include; - (a) the risk profile of each customer or beneficiary; - (b) data obtained through the customer due diligence process such as name, address; - (c) the nature and date of the transaction; - (d) the type and amount of currency involved; - (e) the policy details, the statements of account and business correspondence; and - (f) the copies of official identification documents such as passports, identity cards or similar documents; - 7.3.
-Insurance institutions will ensure that all documents collected through the process of due diligence are kept up-to-date and relevant by undertaking reviews of existing records, particularly for the high risk category of customers. - 7.4.
-Insurance institutions will ensure that they have in place adequate procedures to; - (a) provide initial proposal documentation including, where applicable, the customer financial assessment, analysis of needs, details of the payment method, illustration of benefits, and copy of documentation in support of verification, - (b) retain all records associated with the maintenance of the contract post sale, up to and including maturity of the contract; and - (c) provide details of the maturity processing and claim settlement which will include completed discharge documentation. - 7.5.
-Retention may be by way of original documents or in any electronic form accepted as evidence under the Evidence Act, Chapter 80, Laws of Kenya.
+- 14.1 Insurance institutions will maintain customer records for at least seven years after the end of the business relationship and ensure that it is easy to retrieve relevant information without delay. - 14.2 The records to be maintained will include; - (a) the risk profile of each customer or beneficiary; - (b) data obtained through the customer due diligence process such as name, address; - (c) the nature and date of the transaction; - (d) the type and amount of currency involved; - (e) the policy details, the statements of account and business correspondence; and - (f) the copies of official identification documents such as passports, identity cards or similar documents; - 14.3 Insurance institutions will ensure that all documents collected through the process of due diligence are kept up-to-date and relevant by undertaking reviews of existing records, particularly for the high risk category of customers. - 14.4 Insurance institutions will ensure that they have in place adequate procedures to;

+- (a) provide initial proposal documentation including, where applicable, the customer financial assessment, analysis of needs, details of the payment method, illustration of benefits, and copy of documentation in support of verification, - (b) retain all records associated with the maintenance of the contract post sale, up to and including maturity of the contract; and - (c) provide details of the maturity processing and claim settlement which will include completed discharge documentation. - 14.5 Retention may be by way of original documents or in any electronic form accepted as evidence under the Evidence Act, Chapter 80, Laws of Kenya.

-8.0.
-Recognition and Reporting of Suspicious Transactions
+15.0 Recognition and Reporting of Suspicious Transactions

-- 8.1.
-Insurance institutions will develop relevant mechanism of detection of suspicious transactions and report such transactions to the Centre. - 8.2.
-The mechanism developed should detect patterns of unusual or suspicious activity, particularly in relation to high risk customers.
+- 15.1 Insurance institutions will develop relevant mechanism of detection of suspicious transactions and report such transactions to the Centre. - 15.2 The mechanism developed should detect patterns of unusual or suspicious activity, particularly in relation to high risk customers. - 15.3 The mechanism used for monitoring purposes should identify transactions that are unusual either in terms of amount or type of transaction or other relevant risk factors. - 15.4 Suspicious transactions may fall in any of the following categories and as provided in Annexure 1; - (a) any unusual financial activity of the customer in the context of the customer's own usual activities, - (b) any unusual transaction in the course of some usual financial activity, - (c) any linked transactions that are not ordinarily linked, - (d) any unusual or disadvantageous early redemption of an insurance policy, - (e) any unusual employment of an intermediary in the course of some usual transaction or financial activity, - (f) any unusual method of payment; or - (g) any involvement of any person subject to international sanctions.

-- 8.3.
-The mechanism used for monitoring purposes should identify transactions that are unusual either in terms of amount or type of transaction or other relevant risk factors. - 8.4.
-Suspicious transactions may fall in any of the following categories and as provided in Annexure 1; - (a) any unusual financial activity of the customer in the context of the customer's own usual activities, - (b) any unusual transaction in the course of some usual financial activity, - (c) any linked transactions that are not ordinarily linked, - (d) any unusual or disadvantageous early redemption of an insurance policy, - (e) any unusual employment of an intermediary in the course of some usual transaction or financial activity, - (f) any unusual method of payment; or - (g) any involvement of any person subject to international sanctions. - 8.5.
-Due diligence once started by an insurance institution will be pursued either to conclusion or refusal and if a customer does not pursue an application it may be considered to be suspicious transaction. - 8.6.
-Insurance institutions will report to the Centre all the suspicious transactions immediately and maintain a register of all the reported transactions. - 8.7.
-Insurance institutions may refrain from carrying out transactions which they suspect to be related to money laundering. - 8.8.
-Insurance institutions which obtain or become aware of information which is suspicious or indicates possible money laundering activities will not disclose such information except to report it to the Centre as required. - 8.9.
-Any officer of an insurance institution who discloses information regarding suspicious transactions and the disclosure is likely to prejudice the investigation commits an offence under the Act.
+- 15.5 Due diligence once started by an insurance institution will be pursued either to conclusion or refusal and if a customer does not pursue an application it may be considered to be suspicious transaction. - 15.6 Insurance institutions will report to the Centre all the suspicious transactions immediately and maintain a register of all the reported transactions. - 15.7 Insurance institutions may refrain from carrying out transactions which they suspect to be related to money laundering and terrorism financing. - Insurance institutions which obtain or become aware of information which 15.8 is suspicious or indicates possible money laundering and terrorism financing activities will not disclose such information except to report it to the Centre as required. - 15.9 Any officer of an insurance institution who discloses information regarding suspicious transactions and the disclosure is likely to prejudice the investigation commits an offence under the Act.